12 Fully Funded Summer Programs for International High School Students

 Eligibility: High school girls between the ages of 15 and 17 at the start of the program.
 International students must be citizens of one of the 37 eligible countries/territories and living in that country/territory at the time of the program.

 If you’re a female high school student passionate about STEM, TechGirls offers a chance to spend three weeks in the U.S., participating in a tech camp at Virginia Tech.
 There, you'll participate in hands-on workshops that cover coding, AI, and robotics.
-This fully funded summer program for international high school students offers cultural immersion in a U.S. city, staying with a host family, participating in community service, and shadowing STEM professionals.
+This no-cost cultural exchange offers cultural immersion in a U.S. city, including staying with a host family, community service, and shadowing STEM professionals.
 Once you return home, your involvement continues with a seven-month virtual mentorship designed to support your own Community Action Project.
-These projects often focus on using technology for social impact within your community.
+These projects often focus on using technology to drive social impact in your community.

 6. Purdue University - Benjamin Franklin Transatlantic Fellowship